VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

         flash("Thanks for registering!", category="success")

     # Else user was found and is now authenticated
-    # Log in the found or created user
+    # Log the found-or-created user in
     return login_and_redirect(user)
 ```

-The top of this code block should look familiar from our
+The top of this code block should look familiar from the
 `test_oauth.py` file that we created a while back.
-We get to the three oauth providers through routes
+We get to the three OAuth providers through routes
-specific to their oauth provider name.
+specific to their OAuth provider name.
-Then the oauth provider's name is passed
+Then the OAuth provider's name is passed
-to a `oauth_generalized()` function for processing.
+to an `oauth_generalized()` function for processing.

-At the top of this file we are going to import our `authomatic`
+At the top of this file, we are going to import the `authomatic`
 instance that we defined in `root/users/oauth_config`
 (`from root.users.oauth_config import authomatic`).
 To authenticate
 with the provider, we call the `authomatic.login()` method.
 The first
-parameter to `authomatic.login()` is an `adapter` which is needed
+parameter to `authomatic.login()` is an `adapter` that is needed
-to access functionality important to the oauth dance
+to access functionality important to the OAuth dance
-like getting `URL`s `request params` and `cookies` and writing the `body`,
+like getting a `URL`'s `request params` and `cookies` and writing the `body`,
-`headers` and `status` of the response.
+`headers`, and `status` of the response.
 The `WerkzeugAdapter` is a good
 choice for the `Flask` framework, so we'll be importing that from
 `authomatic.adapters`, and we'll instantiate it with the `Flask.request`
 object and a blank `response` object generated by `Flask.make_request()`, and
-we'll also pass in the name of the oauth provider we're using from the
+we'll also pass in the name of the OAuth provider we're using from the
 variable `oauth_client`.

-If the oauth handshake is successful a `result` with a `user` attribute
+If the OAuth handshake is successful a `result` with a `user` attribute
 should be returned.
 Calling `update()` on the `result.user` attribute
-updates the user with the users data on the oauth providers server.
+updates the user with the user's data on the OAuth providers server.
 All we want is the user's `name` and `id` which we'll store in temporary
 variables.
-Next we'll check if a user with that provider's `id` is already
+Next, we'll check if a user with that provider's `id` is already
 in our database and store that information if so.

 If the current user is logged in it means we entered the `oauth_generalized()`
 function from the `settings` function and we're trying to add another
-oauth authentication method to the user's account.
-If this oauth provider's
+OAuth authentication method to the user's account.
+If this OAuth provider's
-`id` wasn't found in our database, we're free to add this oauth method
+`id` wasn't found in our database, we're free to add this OAuth method
 to the current user, `save()` the updated user, and redirect them back to the
 `settings` page.
-We only want an oauth provider associated with one account,
+We only want an OAuth provider associated with one account,
-so if the oauth provider's `id` was found it means this oauth method is taken,
+so if the OAuth provider's `id` was found it means this OAuth method is taken,
 so we inform the user as much and take no further action.

 If the `user` wasn't found in our database AND the current user isn't logged
 in, that means we need to register a new user in our database with this
-oauth authentication method.
+OAuth authentication method.
 We will create a unique `username` from the
-first name of the user from their oauth data, and then store that unique
+first name of the user from their OAuth data, and then store that unique
-`username` along with the user's full name and oauth provider specific `id`
+`username` along with the user's full name and OAuth provider-specific `id`
 in a new `User` model class instance and save the new user object to the
 database.